15 Dec Webmart’s Glossary of Printing Terms

 in photomechanics, exposure from a second negative or flat superimposed on an exposed image of a previous negative or flat.

-a swatch is a small piece of material provided by the client (or taken from the actual merchandise), used to match the transparency to the actual colour of the merchandise.
+a swatch is a small piece of material provided by the client (or taken from the actual merchandise), used to match to the actual colour of the merchandise.

 the copy of a page or book, as distinguished from the headings.